mnavarrocarter/mnavarro.dev/content/en/posts/golden-rule-code.md

 again it will always expose this information by default.

 Second is, was it a hard change?
 For me in this project, it wasn't.
-And I think here is where all the fears of coming up with the wrong abstraction come from.
+And I think here it is where all the fears of coming up with the wrong abstraction come from.
 It was very easy for me to spot all the places where I had to change this because I had all the code using the interface covered with tests, as well as the implementation using the Api.
 As soon as I changed the interface and the